mlearnfab/pyweb/_sources/intro.md

 5. **Iteration.** Tue, Oct11, 7:00 PM EDT
 6. **Branching.** Tue, Oct18, 7:00 PM EDT
 7. **Functions.** Tue, Oct25, 7:00 PM EDT

+The final two weeks will be spent for review and presentation of coding challenges.

+## <font color="maroon">Registration</font>

+Registration for the course will begin on Tuesday, September 12th and close on Friday, September 30th.
+Registration is free, but you will have to commit to a) logging in to the Moodle course site at least once a week; b) spending at least 30 minutes per week on the course.

+To register for the course:

+- Create a login at the [Moodle website](https://mlfab.moodlecloud.com)
+- Email pythonfab@gmail.com that you wish to register for Python for Absolute Beginners, Level I

 You can register for online interactive events (including orientation sessions) at the [Meetup Web Page](https://www.meetup.com/python-for-absolute-beginners/).